gahgsp/ds2-cargo-simulator/README.md

 ## Acknowledgements

-This project is a fan-made recreation of the cargo simulator UI from the game _Death Stranding_ by Hideo Kojima and Kojima Productions.
+This project is a fan-made recreation of the cargo simulator UI from the game _Death Stranding 2: On The Beach_ by Hideo Kojima and Kojima Productions.

 All visual design inspiration belongs to Kojima Productions.
 This project is not affiliated with, endorsed by, or sponsored by Kojima Productions or any of its